chanzuckerberg/single-cell-curation/schema/2.0.0/corpora_schema.md

 In this case, the most precise accurate term is [CL:0000003](https://www.ebi.ac.uk/ols/ontologies/cl/terms?obo_id=CL:0000003) for "native cell".

-The Cell Ontology is expanding over time, and we hope to migrate datasets to more precise terms as they are defined.
+~~The Cell Ontology is expanding over time, and we hope to migrate datasets to more precise terms as they are defined.
-In the meantime, using Cell Ontology terms maximizes the findability (and therefore reusability) of datasets.
+In the meantime, using Cell Ontology terms maximizes the findability (and therefore reusability) of datasets.~~

 #### Gene Annotation

-cellxgene uses ENSEMBL gene identifiers to ensure that all datasets it stores measure the same features and can therefore be integrated.
+cellxgene requires ENSEMBL gene identifiers to ensure that all datasets it stores measure the same features and can therefore be integrated.

 ### Required Ontologies

 The following ontology dependencies are *pinned* for this version of the schema.

-**EDITOR NOTE**: *There are more recent versions of hsapdv.owl and mmusdv.owl on the OLS site, but these downloads are missing a specific version number for pinning.*
+**EDITOR NOTE**: *[Remove before publishing] There are more recent versions of hsapdv.owl and mmusdv.owl on the OLS site, but these downloads are missing a specific version number for pinning.*

 | Ontology | OBO Prefix | Required version |
 |:--|:--|:--|